cheatham1/SoftwareBook/gettingstarted.md

 ![](Pictures/VMimporting.png)

-Select your virtual machine 'ATLASOpenDataSmall' (which is powered off)
+Select your virtual machine **ATLASOpenDataSmall** (which is powered off)

-**Make sure you have downloaded the small virtual machine.
-It will be called "ATLASOpenDataSmall"**
+**If your VM is not called ATLASOpenDataSmall you have not downloaded the small virtual machine.**  You need to be using the small VM for these instructions.

 ![](Pictures/VMpoweredOff.png)

-Your VM will then be displayed
+Your VM will be displayed as shown below

-**Check that the name of your virtual machine displayed on the right is "ATLASOpenDataSmall" **
+**Check that the name of your virtual machine displayed on the right is ATLASOpenDataSmall**

 ![](Pictures/VMATLASopenDataSmall.png)

-Press the green 'Start' arrow.
+Press the green **Start** arrow.

-WAIT afew minutes whilst the virtual machine sets up.
+**WAIT** afew minutes whilst the virtual machine sets up.

 When it has completed you will see the terminal for using the code, with the Readme file opened using the atom editor.